-The Governing Board reviewed, revised, and approved the District's purpose, mission statement, vision statement, and values statement as part of its development and subsequent approval of the District Strategic Plan 2020-2025 on June 26, 2019.
-Board Policy 1012 and Administrative Procedure 1012.01 ("Institutional Effectiveness: Planning, Assessment and Continuous Improvement") ensure that each college shall have integrated planning processes that maintain strategic and operational plans linked to resource allocation decisions.
-Furthermore, a regular cycle of review to assess the effectiveness of the District's organization, the delineation of roles and responsibilities of the District/Colleges, and the District governance and decision-making processes is in place.
-Policies and procedures that ensure the financial health, quality of the educational program offerings, standards for graduation, and processes for curriculum development and the subsequent curriculum approval process are in place to support the stated mission of the District.
-As shown in the Governing Board Policies and Administrative Procedures Manual and the Curriculum and Instruction Procedures Manual, the Governing Board exercises oversight of College educational programs.
-This is accomplished through policies and procedures that establish standards and processes in accordance with the District's stated mission to provide educational opportunities for students and communities.
+The Governing Board reviewed, revised, and approved the District's purpose, mission statement, vision statement and values statement as part of its development and subsequent approval of the District Strategic Plan 2020-2025 on June 26, 2019.
+Board Policy 1012 and Administrative Procedure 1012.01, Institutional Effectiveness: Planning, Assessment and Continuous Improvement, ensure that each College shall have integrated planning processes that maintain strategic and operational plans that are linked to resource allocation decisions.
+Further, a regular cycle of review to assess the effectiveness of the District's organization, the delineation of roles and responsibilities of the District/Colleges, and the District governance and decision-making processes is in place.
+Policies and procedures that ensure the financial health, the quality of the educational program offerings, standards for graduation, and processes for curriculum development and the subsequent curriculum approval process are in place to support the stated mission of the District.
+As shown in the Governing Board Policies and Administrative Procedures Manual and the Curriculum and Instruction Procedures Manual, the Governing Board exercises oversight of College educational programs through policies and procedures that establish standards and processes in accordance with the District's stated mission to provide educational opportunities for students and communities.

-The Governing Board ensures that educational programs are of high quality through the execution of Board Policy 4008 and Curriculum and Instruction Procedure 4008 ("Review, Establishment, Modification and Discontinuance of Courses and Programs").
-Board Policy 4008 directs that the Educational Planning Committee meet, at a minimum, once per year to review the educational program plans of the colleges and coordinate offerings across the District.
-The committee membership includes college Presidents, instructional and student services managers, Academic Senate presidents, a faculty union representative, the Chancellor, Executive Vice Chancellors, and an economic development representative.
+The Governing Board ensures that educational programs are of high quality through the execution of Board Policy 4008 and Curriculum and Instruction Procedure 4008, Review, Establishment, Modification and Discontinuance of Courses and Programs.
+Board Policy 4008 directs that the Educational Planning Committee meet, at a minimum, once per year to review the educational program plans of the Colleges and coordinate offerings across the District.
+The committee membership includes College presidents, instructional and student services managers, Academic Senate presidents, a faculty union representative, the chancellor, executive vice chancellors, and an economic development representative.
 Results of the committee's work are documented in the Educational Planning Committee report and presented annually to the Governing Board.
-Board Policy 4001 and Curriculum and Instruction Procedure 4001 ("Standards of Scholarship"), evidence the Governing Board's mission to provide quality education, as do Board Policy 4011 ("Philosophy and Requirements for Associate Degree and General Education").
+Board Policy 4001 and Curriculum and Instruction Procedure 4001, Standards of Scholarship, evidence the Governing Board's mission to provide quality education, as do Board Policy 4011, Philosophy and Requirements for Associate Degree and General Education.

-Strategic Directions 1 and 2 in the District Strategic Plan focus on student learning and success, with an emphasis on closing the achievement gap and increasing success and completion rates.
+Strategic Directions 1 and 2 in the District's Strategic Plan focus on student learning and success with an emphasis on closing the achievement gap and increasing success and completion rates.
 The Governing Board bases its goals on the District Strategic Plan and participates in activities that ensure it understands its role in ensuring educational quality and the support required.
-As evidenced in the budget development parameters reviewed and approved annually by the Governing Board, the District demonstrates sound management of resources and fiscal practices to provide resources necessary to support student learning.
+Sound management of resources and fiscal practices to provide resources necessary to support student learning are evidenced in the budget development parameters reviewed and approved by the Governing Board annually.
 Formulas are in place for the equitable distribution of funds to support educational programs and services through the District general fund for College operating and part-time teaching budgets.
-Governing Board Policy 5007 ("External Audit of District Funds") provides for an external audit of all District funds.
-In addition, Board Policy 5034 ("Internal Audit Services [IAS] - Charter") and Business Procedure 21.01 ("When to Contact Audit Services [IAS]") provide internal auditing procedures.
-The implementation of sound fiscal practices is, in part, also addressed through the Governing Board approved position of the District Director of Internal Audit Services.
-In addition, the Board annually conducts an April study session on the budget for the upcoming year.
-During this meeting, funding priorities are established consistent with the mission and goals.
+Governing Board Policy 5007, External Audit of District Funds, provides for an external audit of all District funds.
+In addition, Board Policy 5034, Internal Audit Services (IAS) - Charter, and Business Procedure 21.01, When to Contact Audit Services (IAS), provide internal auditing procedures.
+The implementation of sound fiscal practices is, in part, also addressed through the Governing Board approved position of the District director of internal audit services.
+In addition, the Board conducts a study session annually in April on the budget for the upcoming year, where funding priorities consistent with the mission and goals of the District are established.